SwEng-UCM/red-monopoly/README.md

    ```bash
    java -jar target/monopoly-soviet.jar
    ```
-3. If it’s a web-based UI, open your browser at `http://localhost:8080`.
-   If it’s a desktop GUI, the game window will appear automatically.
+3. It is a desktop GUI, therefore the game window will appear automatically.

 ---